 What is a Gateway Drug?

 Definition of Gateway Drug: According to the Merriam-Webster dictionary, a gateway drug is “a drug (such as alcohol or marijuana) whose use is thought to lead to the use of and dependence on a harder drug (such as cocaine or heroin).”
 In other words, it’s a habit-forming or introductory substance that paves the way (i.e., opens the first gate) for the use of stronger and more addictive drugs.

-Gateway drugs are typically easily accessible, easy-to-use, and mild substances—such as alcohol and marijuana—that familiarize adolescents or young adults with the euphoric feeling of intoxication.
+Gateway drugs are typically easily accessible, easy-to-use, and mild substances—such as alcohol, marijuana, whippets drug and others that familiarize adolescents or young adults with the euphoric feeling of intoxication.
 Down the road, the users may gain confidence and seek stronger substances.
 This hypothesis was popularized in the ‘80s—at the peak of the War on Drugsand the ‘Just Say No’ campaign.

 An Overview of the Gateway Drugs Theory

 The gateway drug theory hypothesizes that young people who use any one drug are at a higher risk of using another drug than those who don’t indulge in substance abuse until adulthood.
 Under this hypothesis, “soft drugs” such as marijuana, alcohol, and nicotine precede the use of illicit drugs like cocaine, opioids, and methamphetamines.
 But how?

 The theory suggests that the so-called gateway drugs boost dopamine levels in the brain—hence increase the feeling of pleasure.
 This boost during adolescence translates to the lower levels of dopamine release later in life.
 For this reason, people who use intoxicating substances early in life tend to seek stronger drugs to achieve higher levels of dopamine releases.
 There are also suggestions of cross-sensitization – a process whereby some substances prime the brain or heighten brain activity for a response to other drugs.